Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

         ncn-s003 x3000c0s17b0n0 storage
     ```

-1. Fetch the status of the node that was removed:
+1. Fetch the status of the node that was removed.

     ```bash
-    ncn-mw# ./ncn_status.py --xname $XNAME
+    ncn-mw# ./ncn_status.py --xname "${XNAME}"
     ```

     Example output: